yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 The signature MUST be computed and verified as specified in {{Section 4.4.3 of RFC8446}}.
 The Composite-ML-DSA.Sign function, defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be utilized by the sender to compute the signature field of the CertificateVerify message.
 Conversely, the Composite-ML-DSA.Verify function, also defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be employed by the receiver to verify the signature field of the CertificateVerify message.

-Note: In the LAMPS WG, it is being discussed that the composite signature API should avoid using protocol-specific encoding.

 The corresponding end-entity certificate when negotiated MUST use the First AlgorithmID and Second AlgorithmID respectively as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.